Metallurgy is the study of the properties of metals, and the application of this study to metal recovery, production, purification, and use.

 What Is the Job Demand for Metallurgists?

-Demand for materials engineers will change little between 2012 and 2022.
+The job demand for materials engineers is expected to grow by 4 percent between 2020 and 2030.
 This is partly due to declining employment in the manufacturing sector.
-However, some jobs will open up as older workers retire.
+However, some jobs will open up as older workers retire.*

 What Metallurgist Careers Are Available?